hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 * Tested with WooCommerce 8.5.
 * Added optional Enterprise settings.
 * Fixed improper display of the "rate plugin" message on options.php.
-* Fixed colored border of hCaptcha challenge arrow.
+* Fixed the colored border of hCaptcha challenge arrow.

 = 3.6.0 =
 * Tested with WooCommerce 8.4.